 Academic dishonesty, of which cheating and plagiarism are the most common examples, is a serious violation of the principles of higher education.
-Daemen College takes the position that academic honesty is to be upheld with the highest degree of integrity.
-The College has a responsibility to support individual thought and the generation of new ideas.
+Daemen University takes the position that academic honesty is to be upheld with the highest degree of integrity.
+The University has a responsibility to support individual thought and the generation of new ideas.
 This cannot be done when violations of academic honesty go unchallenged.

 Examples of academic dishonesty include, but are not limited to:

 - use of any unauthorized assistance in taking quizzes, tests, or examinations